 Both the multipass and the branching architecture simulators generate a trace file of the memory reference stream for processing by our texture cache simulator.
 In our cache simulations we used a 64KB direct-mapped texture cache with a 48-byte line size.
-This line size holds four floating point RGB texels, or three floating point RGBA texels with no wasted space.
+This line size holds 3 floating point RGB texels, or 4 floating point RGBA texels with no wasted space.
 The execution order of fragment programs effects the caching behavior.
-We execute kernels as though there were a single pixel wide graphics pipeline.
-It is likely that a GPU implementation will include multiple parallel fragment pipelines executing concurrently, and thus their accesses will be interleaved.
+For the multipass architecture, each iteration of the while loop requires all fragments to pass through the cache.
+For the branching architecture, fragment programs include the while loop and are executed sequentially.
+Therefore all memory operations for a ray are completed before the next ray is processed.
+Note that it is likely that a GPU implementation will include multiple parallel fragment pipelines executing concurrently, and thus their accesses will be interleaved.
 Our architectures are not specified at that level of detail, and we are therefore not able to take such effects into account in our cache simulator.